MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-security-support.md

 ### Basic usage

 A *web application* is any web-based application that allows user to login with Azure AD, whereas a *resource server* will either accept or deny access after validating access_token obtained from Azure AD.
-We will cover 4 scenarios in this guide:
+We'll cover 4 scenarios in this guide:

 1. Accessing a web application.